02 Aug The Housing Crisis | Affordable Housing Solutions

 Where resistance to building is strongest, homelessness and low affordability reign.
-In California NIMBYism is considered a right.
-But if interest rates were to rise and housing materials, labor costs, and land prices increase, the situation could blow up nationally.
-Even in metro areas, a disaster can happen for any number of other reasons.
-In most instances, it is the long standing politics of suppression, restriction, and NIMBYism that hasn’t been challenged by us all.
-Who stops development?
-The rich who want to protect their assets and collect more money.
+In California NIMBYism and eco-based delays are considered a right.
+But if interest rates rise and housing materials, labor costs, and land prices increase, this situation could blow up nationally.

-The suffering of homeless people and those one paycheck from the streets is a real problem for a sizable number of people.
-It tears at the fabric of society.
+The suffering of homeless people and those one paycheck from the street tears at the fabric of society.

 The habitat for humanity charity is one example of people doing wonderful things for the homeless or poor families.
 There are ways to work together to beat systemic opposition and barriers.
 We just need to see value in it and do our part to support more housing!

 There, but for the grace of God, go I

 The result is a cost burdened rental market.
 And sadly, prospects for more affordable units aren’t getting better.

 And there are so many unintended and sad consequences, problems that come back later when these kids grow up.